 IV.
 PERSONAL AND SOCIAL RESPONSIBILITY

 a.
 Health and Wellness: Three credit hours of health and wellness b.
-Ethics: Three credit hours of Ethics
+Ethics: Three credit hours of Ethics these approaches, and to apply ethical theories to a variety of practical problems.

 HPE 158 HEALTH AND WELLNESS